TeamCodeStream/codestream-guide/docs/src/features/myorganization.md

 The "Outstanding Invitations" section lists all open invitations, and at the right side of each row are links to remove the invitation or to reinvite.
-Clicking "reinvite" will have CodeStream send another invitation via email, but you also have the option to generate an email yourself.
+Clicking "reinvite" will have CodeStream send another invitation via email, but you can also hover over the reinvite link for the option to generate an email yourself.

 The "Suggested Teammates" section, which is only available for admins, is a list of possible teammates derived from the commit history of your open repositories.